guntherbensch/repframe/README.md

 $$ I´_{3j}  \text{ not applicable otherwise} $$

-:point_right: This ratio indicator is intended to capture how the variation in coefficients of robustness analysis paths compares to the variation in original coefficients.
+:point_right: This ratio indicator is intended to capture how the variation in coefficients of robustness analysis paths compares to the size of the original coefficient.
 The indicator complements $I´_{2j}$ focusing on the case of original and robustness analyses with estimates that are statistically significant and in the same direction.
 > *Interpretation*: An indicator $I´_{3j}$ of, for example, 10\% means that variation across robustness analysis paths for result $j$ is equivalent to 10\% of the original coefficient.